Homology (mathematics): Simplicial homology

 The dimension of the n-th homology of X turns out to be the number of "holes" in X at dimension n.
 It may be computed by putting matrix representations of these boundary mappings in Smith normal form.

 Singular homology

-Using simplicial homology example as a model, one can define a singular homology for any topological space X. A chain complex for X is defined by taking Cn to be the free abelian group (or free module) whose generators are all continuous maps from n-dimensional simplices into X. The homomorphisms ∂n arise from the boundary maps of simplexes.
+Using simplicial homology example as a model, one can define a singular homology for any topological space X. A chain complex for X is defined by taking Cn to be the free abelian group (or free module) whose generators are all continuous maps from n-dimensional simplices into X. The homomorphisms ∂n arise from the boundary maps of simplices.

 Group homology

 In abstract algebra, one uses homology to define derived functors, for example the Tor functors.
 Here one starts with some covariant additive functor F and some module X. The chain complex for X is defined as follows: first find a free module $F_1$ and a surjective homomorphism $p_1 : F_1 \to X.$ Then one finds a free module $F_2$ and a surjective homomorphism $p_2 : F_2 \to \ker\left(p_1\right).$ Continuing in this fashion, a sequence of free modules $F_n$ and homomorphisms $p_n$ can be defined.
 By applying the functor F to this sequence, one obtains a chain complex; the homology $H_n$ of this complex depends only on F and X and is, by definition, the n-th derived functor of F, applied to X.